idaholab/malamute/doc/content/tutorials/efas/introduction/concluding_remarks.md

 !style halign=center

-!media media/tutorial_dcs5_images/tutorial_pngs/results_pngs/10mm_elec_field_and_temp.jpg
-    style=width:40%;margin-left:auto;margin-right:auto;
-    id=10mm-elec-field-and-temp
-    caption=Electric Field and Temperature Contour Plots for a 10 mm wall thickness at t = 960 seconds.

 !media media/tutorial_dcs5_images/tutorial_pngs/results_pngs/20mm_elec_field_and_temp.jpg
     style=width:40%;margin-left:auto;margin-right:auto;
     id=20mm-elec-field-and-temp
     caption=Electric Field and Temperature Contour Plots for a 20 mm wall thickness at t = 966 seconds.

+!media media/tutorial_dcs5_images/tutorial_pngs/results_pngs/25mm_elec_field_and_temp.jpg
+    style=width:40%;margin-left:auto;margin-right:auto;
+    id=25mm-elec-field-and-temp
+    caption=Electric Field and Temperature Contour Plots for a 25 mm wall thickness at t = 972 seconds.

 !col-end!
 !row-end!

 ### Conclusion

-As mentioned in the beginning of this tutorial, emperature distribution as a function of die geometry is crucial in the EFAS process.
+As mentioned in the beginning of this tutorial, temperature distribution as a function of die geometry is crucial in the EFAS process.
 A thicker die wall thickness led to a lower temperature on the die wall, and thus a lower overall temperature on the powder casing.
 A die wall being too thin caused an ineffective management of temperature gradients, as shown in ([!cite](Preston20243dprinted)).
-The  is therefore essential to optimize the die wall thickness to ensure consistent heating and the integrity of the sintering process.
+It is therefore essential to optimize the die wall thickness to ensure consistent heating and the integrity of the sintering process.

 We successfully performed a basic one-factor study involving a parametric analysis, limiting the independent variable to five different die wall thicknesses (e.g., 5 mm, 10 mm, 13.875 mm, 20 mm, 25 mm).